 Buying by Auction really is a simple business, but you do need to be aware of the possible pitfalls.
 There are various matters that you should arrange prior to bidding and these notes contain important information, particularly for those not familiar with Auctions.
 If you would like any particular point clarified then do contact us – we are at the service of Buyers and Sellers.

 Tel: 0345 8500333

-The Auction is conducted in accordance with the Common Auction Conditions and Special Conditions of Sale, both of which are available free of charge upon request.
-An Addendum is also issued on Auction day and should be read if you intend to bid.
+The Auction is conducted in accordance with the Common Auction Conditions and Special Conditions of Sale, both of which are available to download free of charge.
+An Addendum is also issued online on Auction day and should be read if you intend to bid.

-Block viewings are at specific times by prior confirmed appointment and will normally last for around 20 minutes.
+Viewings are at specific times by prior confirmed appointment and will normally last for around 15 minutes.
 Our negotiators have tight schedules and potential buyers arriving late will only have limited viewing time.

 Access to view tenanted properties is by courtesy of the tenants, who are under strict instructions not to allow unauthorised viewings.
 Interested parties are asked to respect their privacy at all times.

 Once a Lot has been sold there will be a charge of £75, inclusive of VAT, per visit, if we are asked to conduct further viewings for any reason prior to completion.

 Prospective buyers view all lots entirely at their own risk and neither the auctioneers, joint auctioneers or the sellers take responsibility for any damage or injury, however caused.
 It is advisable to wear appropriate footwear and clothing as some buildings, particularly those for refurbishment, may have uneven floors or even missing floorboards!
 Please also bring a torch as the electricity is often not serviceable for safety reasons.

 We are now using what3words.com to help our customers locate some of the harder to find lots in our catalogue.
 Whether you are searching for land, property, or any other lot within our catalogue you can now use the app to find its location.